Hunterdii/GeeksforGeeks-POTD/March 2024 GFG SOLUTION/15(March) Linked List that is Sorted Alternatingly.md

             result->next = merge(left, right->next);
         }

-        // Return the head of the merged list return result;
+        return result;
     }

-    // Function to find the middle node of a linked list Node* findMiddle(Node* head) {
+    Node* findMiddle(Node* head) {
-        // Base case: If the list is empty, return nullptr if (head == nullptr) {
+        if (head == nullptr) {
             return nullptr;
         }

-        // Use the slow and fast pointer technique to find the middle node Node* slow = head;
+        Node* slow = head;
         Node* fast = head->next;